interplinternet/Racket-MAL-Client/README.md

 # Use<a id="orgheadline1"></a>

 First enter the following at the command-line: `racket -it mal.rkt yourusername yourpassword` or `require` the module at the REPL.
 If you didn't run the module from the command-line, then the username and password will both be set to "default".
-To change your username and password, just call `(user String)` and `(pass String)`, where `String` is your username or password.
-After you update your username and password, you'll have to update the authorization information by calling `(current-auth (auth-header))`.
-Calling any of these functions without arguments will return their current value (e.g., `(user)` will return your username).
+To change your username and password, just call `(re-auth!
+String String)`, where `String` is your username or password.
+Calling `user` or `pass` without arguments will return their current value (e.g., `(user)` will return your username) and calling them with arguments will parameterize their values to that argument.

 # Authorization<a id="orgheadline2"></a>